Thread#

 }

-// GOOD: join before return or copy data
+// GOOD: join before return, or capture by value

 void good()